VirtusLab/graphbuddy/README.md

 ### Indexing the graph

-In Intellij and VSCode graph will be reindexed automatically during the project startup.
+In Intellij and VSCode the graph will be reindexed automatically during the project startup.

 To reindex graph manually: